-Joe Biden recently marked his first 100 days as president today, and in that short time he has made it clear that reforming the U.S. immigration system is a top priority.
+Joe Biden took office a less than a year ago, and in that time he has made it clear that reforming the U.S. immigration system is a top priority.
 On day one, he reversed some of his predecessor’s more egregious actions, including banning immigrants from Muslim-majority countries.
 Then he unveiled a sweeping immigration agenda that proposed an 8-year pathway to citizenship for 11 million undocumented immigrants.

 These initial actions are likely just the start of Biden’s plans to overhaul legal immigration to the United States.

 Boundless is tracking Biden’s immigration actions and his rollback of Trump-era measures.
 Note that the Trump administration undertook more than 400 immigration executive actions over the course of four years.
 Boundless has therefore focused on the executive orders and policies that have had the greatest impact on the U.S. legal immigration system.